 Clearcut harvesting removes all the trees from a specific area at one time.
 Studies show that by cutting down an entire area, new seedlings planted during reforestation are able to capture the sunlight they need without competition from larger trees.
 To reduce the visual impact of clearcut harvesting, private forest landowners are applying new landscape architecture principles, such as following the natural curves of the land, avoiding square corners, and eliminating ridge-top harvesting.

 Planning for and designing a timber harvest is a sophisticated, complex undertaking for today’s private forest landowners.
 WFPA’s members work with the Washington State Department of Natural Resources to comply with all state laws, as well as contribute to the high standards of responsible forest management by sharing forest practices with each other.
 Harvest units are often planned several years in advance and take into consideration the condition of the site, new information about protection of the environment and market conditions.
 To learn more about sustainable forestry go to Forest Management Cycle.

 A timber harvest on private forestland requires a forester to listen to the voices and perspectives of the many stakeholders involved.
 Below is a list of some of the areas to be considered before harvesting takes place.

 Through WFPA, private forest landowners have played an important role in helping draft legislation to define the current best practices in harvesting.
-This landmark legislation, known as the Forests and Fish Law, created guidelines for harvesting that allows private forest landowners to remain economically productive while protecting fish and wildlife habitat and Washington’s cool, clean water.
+This landmark legislation, known as the Forests & Fish Law, created guidelines for harvesting that allows private forest landowners to remain economically productive while protecting fish and wildlife habitat and Washington’s cool, clean water.